efeuentertainment/timelapse-cam-raspberry-vigibot/README.md

   - add 2x `CAMERA` entries in hardware config and set `SOURCE` to the `CMDDIFFUSION` array index number of your entry.
 In the above screenshot that's `4` and `5`.
   - add 2x `COMMAND` entries in remote control config and set `CAMERA` to the created camera number. for me it was `5` and `6`.

-15. test it manually with:
+15. run the script manually with:
 ```
 sudo /usr/local/timelapser/timelapser.sh
 ```
-wait (takes 1-2min) and check Vigibot.
+wait until you get 2x "done" (1-2min), and confirm on Vigibot that it's working.

 16. start on boot: run `sudo nano /etc/rc.local` and add
 ```